rdiff-backup/rdiff-backup-filesrepo/README.md

 * we'll be working on making more of the testfiles be generated during the tests but (again) due to the special aspects required, it is not as easy as it could seem.

+## rdiffweb-testcases.tar

+This file has been copied from https://gitlab.com/ikus-soft/rdiffweb/-/tree/master/rdiffweb/tests